Nutley Sons Honor Roll

 Sgt.
-William H. Deighan
+William Deighan Lost on Bombing Run

 Sergeant William Deighan, U.S. Army Air Forces, 568th Bomber Squadron, 390th Bomber Group, was the engineer/top turret gunner aboard the B-17 heavy bomber #232026, nicknamed "Tis a Mystery" piloted by 1st.
 Lt.
 Duane G. H. Sweeny of Iowa.